wp-plugins/team-rosters/readme.txt

 * [Other Usage Notes](http://shoalsummitsolutions.com/tr-usage-notes/)

 **NOTES:**
 The Team Rosters plugin is the third in a set of plugins supporting a framework for sports team websites.
-Others include Game Locations, Game Schedules, and League Standings, all now available on [WordPress.org](http://wordpress.org/extend/plugins/).
-Coaching Staffs, Sponsors, Frequently Asked Questions, Users Guide, and more are planned for future development.
-If you are a developer and there is one you would really like to have, or if you would like to participate in the development of one, please contact me (mark@shoalsummitsolutions.com).
+Others include Game Locations, Game Schedules, Coaching Staffs, and League Standings, all now available on [WordPress.org](http://wordpress.org/extend/plugins/).
+Statitics, Sponsors, Frequently Asked Questions, and Users Guide are planned for future development.
+If you are a developer and there is one you would really like to have one, or if you would like to participate in the beta testing of one, please contact me (mark@shoalsummitsolutions.com).

 == Installation ==